jzajpt/hiring-exercises/batting-averages/README.md

 ## Guidelines

-* Use any of the major languages that can be run on OSX
+* Use any of the major languages that can run on OSX
 * The app can be client only or client-server split, up to you
 * Do not fork this repo, create a clean one for a solution
 * Feel free to ask for any clarification